 The main goal of the International Doctoral School in Sea Studies, EIDEMAR, is to encourage and support doctoral studies in collaboration with CEI·MAR.
 We also organize activities to benefit future PhD students interested in topics related to the sea.

-EIDEMAR was created in 2013, and provides four sea-related Doctoral programmes: Marine Science and Technology, Marine Resources, Management and Conservation of the Sea, and Maritime History and Archaeology.
-Later, these programmes were joined by the Doctoral Erasmus Mundus Programme on Marine and Coastal Management (MACOMA); five universities from Portugal, Italy, Russia and Spain participate.
+EIDEMAR was established in 2013 and offers four doctoral programs related to the sea: Marine Science and Technology, Marine Resources, Management and Conservation of the Sea, and Maritime History and Archaeology.
+Later, we added the Doctoral Erasmus Mundus Program on Marine and Coastal Management (MACOMA), involving five universities from Portugal, Italy, Russia, and Spain.

-In July 2013, EIDEMAR was included in the Registry of Universities, Centres and Degrees (RUCT), which is dependent on the Ministry of Education, Culture and Sports (Code for the Centre: 11011342).
+In July 2013, EIDEMAR was officially recognized and included in the Registry of Universities, Centres, and Degrees (RUCT) under the Ministry of Education, Culture, and Sports (Center Code: 11011342).